couchbase/query/docs/n1ql-dml.md

 ## UPDATE

-The UPDATE statement has the additional ability to UNSET fields, which removes the entire field, including its name, from the containing object.
+The UPDATE statement has two additional clauses: UNSET and RENAME.

+UNSET removes the entire field, including its name, from the containing object.

+RENAME renames the field in the containing object.

 update: